GraphWalker/graphwalker-example/java-prestashop/README.md

 docker-compose up
 ```

 If you encounter any problems with the `docker` command, please google your problems.
-This example will ot provide any help.
+This example can not provide any
+help in that regards.

 When `docker-compse up` is done (it will take some time the first time it's run), PrestaShop needs to be configured.
  * Goto http://localhost:8001